 Summer temperatures are well and truly here, and when it's warm at night, sharing a bed can make the situation worse.
-The optimal bedroom temperature is around 19-21°C; going much above that can have a big impact on how easily you fall asleep and how good the quality of sleep you get is.
-It's part of the reason why all the best mattress companies invest so much in temperature regulation properties.
+The optimal bedroom temperature is around 19-21°C; going much above that can have a big impact on how easily you fall asleep and the quality of sleep you can achieve when you do finally drop off.
+It's part of the reason why all the best mattress companies bang on so much about temperature regulation properties.

 According to recent studies, those who regularly share a bed with a partner tend to fall asleep faster and enjoy better quality sleep, but bunking up with an extra sweaty body next to you when you're already too hot to sleep isn't the most appealing.